akeneo/pim-docs/technical_architecture/notification/add.rst

 Now that our Notification Factory is created and registered, we can build our own notifications!

 .. warning::
-    The Notification Factory we just created is **not responsible of sending notifications**, only to build them.
+    The Notification Factory we just created is **not responsible for sending notifications**, only to build them.
     To send notification, we need to **call the Notifier**.

 To send our notifications, we'll need to: